Grigor Dimitrov: Professional career

-2008: ATP debut
+2008: ATP Tour debut

 In 2008, Dimitrov began frequent participation in men's events.
 His first title came on clay at a futures tournament in Barcelona.

-His first ATP level match was at the Ordina Open where he lost to Igor Andreev in straight sets.
-After his junior US Open title he won back to back futures tournaments in Madrid on hard court and rose 300 places to career high ranking of 477.
-The achievement attracted enough attention to earn him a wildcard into the Mutua Madrileña Madrid Open qualifying draw where he lost to then No. 64, Florent Serra of France.
-After being granted another wildcard to the Davidoff Swiss Indoors qualifying draw and defeated No. 122, Jiří Vaněk, in three sets in the first round for his first ATP level win, before losing to Julian Reister.
+His first ATP level match was at the Rosmalen Open where he lost to Igor Andreev in straight sets.
+After his junior US Open title he won back to back futures tournaments in Madrid on hardcourt and rose 300 places to career high ranking of 477.
+The achievement attracted enough attention to earn him a wildcard into the Madrid Open qualifying draw where he lost to then-No. 64, Florent Serra of France.
+After being granted another wildcard to the Swiss Indoors qualifying draw, he defeated No. 122, Jiří Vaněk, in three sets in the first round for his first ATP level win, before losing to Julian Reister.